-How much does it cost to go up the Grouse Grind?
+How much does it cost to do the Grouse Grind?

 There is no fee to climb the Grouse Grind trail.
-From the top, the cost to take the Skyride back down is $10.00.
-You can purchase your download ticket at Alpine Guest Services in the Peak Chalet which also offers full service facilities including food and beverage as well as a retail store (featuring a well-deserved “I survived the Grind” moisture-wicking t-shirt!).
-Many people look forward to a celebratory post-Grind beer and burger on the patio which offers stunning views of Vancouver.
-In the Peak Chalet, we provide ATMs and major credit cards are accepted.
-If you intend to do the Grouse Grind regularly, Grouse Mountain offers an Annual Local's Pass that is very cost effective.
+From the top, the cost to take the Skyride back down is $20 per person.
+You can purchase your download ticket online or from Alpine Guest Services in the Peak Chalet, which also offers full-service facilities, including food and beverage outlets, as well as a retail store.
+In the Peak Chalet, there are ATMs and all major credit cards are accepted.
+If you intend to do the Grouse Grind regularly, Grouse Mountain offers an Annual Pass with additional benefits.

 - Train in advance of your climb and assess your fitness level to determine if this hike is for you.
-Remember, your Grouse Grind workout includes cardio, squats and lunges.
+Remember, your Grouse Grind workout should include cardio, squats and lunges.

 - Ensure you have let someone know that you have set out to do the Grouse Grind and when you expect to return.